formal-methods-mpi/Workshop.jl/docs/src/5_additional/additional-materials.md

 This chapter contains some additional materials and useful links to explore.
 You should do it only after you finished the rest of the workshop.
-You can do them in any order, just pick something you are interested in.

 - [Automatic Differentiation](@ref) contains an advanced exercise of building an automatic differentiation system from scratch.